tel/old-blog/_posts/2014-07-23-types_of_data.md

 the meaning of `Void` is.
 As stated previously, if we have a value of type void then we can produce anything at all.
-If we represent this mode of use in terms of a function space then it means that for any type `a` we might desire, we can automatically construct the function `Void -> a`.
+If we represent this mode of use in terms of a function space then it means that for any type `a` we might desire, we can automatically construct[^constructing quodlibet] the function `Void -> a`.
 This family of functions, one for every type `a`, is sometimes known as the *principle of explosion* or by the Latin phrase "ex falso quodlibet", "from falsehood follows anything".

+[^constructing quodlibet]: I say "construct" because I mean that the nature of the types of data implies that *ex falso quodlibet* must be constructable.
+That said, actually constructing it in a language which implements these laws is a bit more tricky.
+Very formal languages like Agda and Idris provide special syntax to assert impossibility.
+Coq merely represents the law itself in its proof tactics system.
+In something like Haskell we have to resort to trickery, however, either using a "justifiable `error`" or an infinite loop ([check the source here](http://hackage.haskell.org/package/void-0.6.1/docs/Data-Void.html#v:absurd)).

 Since it's impossible to produce a value of type `Void`, we know that for any type `a` at least one of the following is impossible to